devanlai/devanlai.github.io/aboutme.md

 ## Who Am I?

 I am a firmware engineer based in the San Francisco Bay Area currently working at [Davis Instruments](https://www.davisinstruments.com/).
-I have seven years of professional experience contributing to embedded products at all stages of the product life cycle, from sketching out diagrams on the whiteboard to flashing boards on the factory floor.
+I have nine years of professional experience contributing to embedded products at all stages of the product life cycle, from sketching out diagrams on the whiteboard to flashing boards on the factory floor.

 I'm not a full-stack developer, but you might say I'm a full-stack debugger - I'm not afraid to diagnose problems at any layer, from the hardware all the way up to the backend server.
 I may have never written an Android application, but that's never stopped me from sending patches to the mobile application team.